GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Authenticated/AEGIS/docs/README.md

 message.
 Message and associated-data lengths must each be less than `2^^61` bytes.

-Successful decryption returns `(True, plaintext)`.
-Authentication failure returns `(False, zero)`, with a zero-filled plaintext of the expected length.
+Decryption returns `Result (Bytes m) AuthError`, where `m` is the ciphertext length in bytes.
+Successful decryption returns `Ok plaintext`.
+Authentication failure returns `Err "verification failed"`, with no plaintext value, using the error wording from RFC Sections 3.2, 4.2, and 5.3. `Common.cry` defines `AuthError` as `String 19` and the shared `verificationFailed` error text.
+For an empty message, successful decryption returns `Ok []`.

 Select the parallel degree explicitly: